nens/threedi-docs/source/a_contributors.rst

 **Contributors**

-This manual has been created with the help of staff members of Deltares, RHDHV, het Hoogheemraadschap van Delftland, MicroX and Nelen & Schuurmans.
+This manual has been created with the help of staff members of Deltares, RHDHV, Hoogheemraadschap van Delfland, MicroX and Nelen & Schuurmans.

 .. figure:: image/a_foto_docuthon_2017.jpg
    :alt: docuthon_2017